Can't Get Comfortable In Your Chair? Here's What You Can Do

 She says you can really use anything to build a perch — a wool blanket, a jacket, a rolled up yoga mat.

-"I've sat on my wall, a shoe, a folded sweater, but the best is a wedge," she says, as she pulls out what looks like an incline plane.
+"I've sat on my wallet, a shoe, a folded sweater, but the best is a wedge," she says, as she pulls out what looks like an incline plane.

 "It's a wedge-shaped pillow, and it's pretty dense foam," Couch says.
 "You want it as dense as you can get for it to really help."

 Whether it's a wedge, a shoe or your husband's wool sweater, Couch says, these props help in two ways.
-First, they give you something firm to hold up your sitz bones (sitting bones.)
-"When it's too soft, my hip bones fall back and then I'm in that nasty C-shape," she says.
+First, they give you something firm to hold up your sitz bones (sitting bones).
+"When it's too soft, my hip bones fall back and then I'm in that nasty C shape," she says.

-And second, the pillow raises your hips up a bit so it's easier for your knees to drop below and your legs to find that sweet spot of comfort — 120 degree from your torso.
+And second, the pillow raises your hips up a bit so it's easier for your knees to drop below and your legs to find that sweet spot of comfort — 120 degrees from your torso.

 3. Build out the back.

 The first two tricks work great for most chairs.
-But there's one situation in which sitting on the edge or perching on a pillow isn't good idea: in the car.
+But there's one situation in which sitting on the edge or perching on a pillow isn't a good idea: in the car.

 "You definitely don't want to be sitting away from the backrest for safety reasons," says Esther Gokhale, who also teaches posture and traditional movement in Palo Alto.
 "You have to be up against the backrest and headrest or you could get whiplash in an accident."

-But there's a big problem with the backrests in many cars and airplanes: They are shaped like Cs.
+But there's a big problem with the backrests in many cars and airplanes: They are shaped like C's.
 If you use them properly, they force you to slump and bend your spine.

 "The only solution is build out the backrest so it's more planar," Gokhale says, so you turn the C shape into an I shape.